sung-su/tizenfx-build-actions/branch-metadata/README.md

 #### Inputs
   - ref: The target branch of the pull request or the base branch of the push.
 Default is `$GITHUB_REF`.
+  - prop: The property key to return as output data, all metadata set of the branch will be return if not set.

 #### Outputs
   - data: The json object of the specific branch's metadata